Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 \begin{corollary} Let $R$ be a regular Noetherian $\F_p$-algebra.
 Assume that $R$ is local with maximal ideal $\mathfrak{m}$, and let $\widehat{R}$ denote the completion of $R$.
-Let $N$ be an $R$-module on which the action of $\mathfrak{m}$ is locally nilpotent (so that $N$ can also be regarded as a $\widehat{R}$-module).
+Let $N$ be an $R$-module on which the action of $\mathfrak{m}$ is locally nilpotent, i.e., every element is annihilated by a power of $\mathfrak{m}$ (so that $N$ can also be regarded as a $\widehat{R}$-module).
 Then the canonical map

 is an isomorphism for each $m \geq 0$. \end{corollary}